Firmware Compilation Guide

 Configuration Syntax:

-!means pulling the pin LOW (low level) at startup.
-Not adding!means pulling it HIGH (high level). - STM32 Series: Pin numbers must be uppercase (e.g.,
+!before a pin means pulling it low (low level) at startup; omitting!means pulling it high (high level). - STM32 Series: Pin numbers must be uppercase (e.g.,

 !PF8orPF8). - RP2040 Series: Pin numbers must be lowercase (e.g.,